DeadSwimek/cs2-vip/README.md

 `Usage: /pack <Number of pack>`
 List of packages:

-1 - AK-47, Deagle, Healthshot, Molotov, Smoke, He
+1 - AK-47, Deagle, Healthshot, Molotov, Smoke, He `Can be edited`

-2 - M4A1, Deagle, Healthshot, Molotov, Smoke, He
+2 - M4A1, Deagle, Healthshot, Molotov, Smoke, He `Can be edited`

 ## css_guns_off
 `Usage: /guns_off`